tbs1-bo/pingometer/README.md

 - The servo is connected to the VCC and Ground for power supply.
 - GPIO12 (or what ever is configured) is used as PWM pin for controlling the servo.
-- GPIO16 and REST are connected to awake the ESP8266 from deep sleep mode.
+- GPIO16 and RESET are connected to awake the ESP8266 from deep sleep mode.
 GPIO16 is the only pin that can be used for this purpose.
+- Power supply via VIN.
+Since this pin is controlled by a power regulator, up to 10V can be used.

 Configuration
 -------------

 Move [config_sample.py](config_sample.py) to `config.py` and adjust
 the values.
-The file contains comment that explain what the values actually mean.
+The file contains comments that explain what the values actually mean.

 Installation
 ------------